 In 2019, SMUD actively lobbied state lawmakers to defeat The Solar Bill of Rights.
 The legislation would have protected your right to make and store solar energy on your property.
 It would have also banned exact kinds of anti-solar fees SMUD proposed and supposedly disavowed.

-2) They are proposing to keep solar off of thousands of new homes
+2) They are working to keep solar off of thousands of new homes

-SMUD is pushing to gut the state’s new plan to put solar panels and batteries into new home construction.
-SMUD’s plan instead will keep solar from being installed on thousands of new homes.
-It will lock new homeowners into dependence on SMUD for at least twenty years.
-And it denies thousands of new homeowners and renters the savings and security of rooftop solar and battery storage.
+SMUD pushed and got approval to effectively gut the state’s new plan to put solar panels and batteries into new home construction.
+SMUD’s program, called SolarShares, effectively prevents solar from being installed on thousands of new homes for twenty years.

 3) They block people from installing the solar they need